Crisis management is in place following flooding in Auckland. More information.

 A critical explanation accompanying a creative work that, together with other specified elements such as a presentation or exhibition, may comprise the requirements of a thesis.

-(a) The cancellation of a person's enrolment at Massey University, or in a course or programme when during that person's enrolment it becomes evident that any of the Massey University Academic Progress regulations apply, or when the University is at law permitted to cancel a student's enrolment; or
+(a) The cancellation of a person's enrolment at Massey University, or in a course or programme or qualification when during that person's enrolment it becomes evident that any of the Massey University Academic Progress, Enrolment or Disciplinary regulations apply, or when the University is at law permitted to cancel a student's enrolment; or

-(b) if any person is not enrolled and any of the clauses in the Massey University Unsatisfactory Academic Progress regulations apply, or if the University is permitted at law to refuse to enrol a person, then exclusion means the refusal to enrol the person concerned in the course(s) or qualification(s) or at this University as the case may be.
+(b) If any person is not enrolled and any of the clauses in the Massey University Unsatisfactory Academic Progress or Disciplinary regulations apply, or if the University is permitted at law to refuse to enrol a person, then exclusion means the refusal to enrol the person concerned in the course(s) or qualification(s) or at this University as the case may be.

 A Personal Variation to Regulations permitting a student to replace a compulsory course with an alternative course.
 The attributes of the replacement course are defined at the time of granting the Personal Variation.